raystack/stencil/docs/docs/server/overview.md

 ## Features

 - stores versioned history of proto descriptor file on specified namespace and name
-- enforce backward compatability check on upload by default
+- enforce backward compatibility check on upload by default
-- ability to skip some of the backward compatability checks while upload
+- ability to skip some of the backward compatibility checks while upload
 - ability to download fully contained proto descriptor file for specified proto message [fullName](https://pkg.go.dev/google.golang.org/protobuf@v1.27.1/reflect/protoreflect#FullName)
 - provides metadata API to retrieve latest version number given a name and namespace